quigley-c/git-flow-example/README.md

 Contributing to this repository is as simple as following proper Github flow for code contribution.
-If you don't know what that is or how to do it, I recommend checking out [this](https://guides.github.com/introduction/flow/) page on github.
+If you don't know what that is or how to do it, I recommend checking out [this](https://guides.github.com/introduction/flow/) page on Github.
 For those who already know a little bit about Git, a TL;DR is listed here as well.

 ## Github Flow